-Nominations due: First Friday in April
+Nominations due: April 1st

 Nominations: The graduate instructor must be nominated by a department, a faculty member, or a set of students from the nominee's class.
 Complete nomination packets should be sent to the Center for Excellence in Teaching and Learning, 105 Hill Hall.
 Nominations should include the following items, failure to include these items will hinder the chances of winning:

 - A nomination letter (limited to two pages) from a faculty member, a set of students, or a department.
 Please include specific details that supports generalizations made about teaching excellence.

 - One letter of recommendation (in addition to the nomination letter) from a department, class or set of students in a current or previous class taught by the nominee.

 - A list of courses taught.

 - A statement of the nominee's teaching philosophy.